developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 > **The value inside the &lt;CustomDOMElements&gt; tag is empty by default.
 DOM injection cannot function unless a path to the tags file on the device is specified**.

 ## JavaScript Injection
-JavaScript can be injected either through file protocol or by using an absolute or server path relative to the Enterprise Browser app's start page.
+JavaScript can be injected either through file protocol or by using an absolute path, [substitution variable](../configreference/#substitutionvariables), or server path relative to the Enterprise Browser app's start page.
 Different rules apply to injection of local and server-based JavaScript, and might affect the app if dependencies exist between the JavaScript modules in use.

 ####Inject Local JavaScript
 When using the file protocol, the JavaScript file(s) must be resident on the target device, and have path(s) specified in the `src` attribute of the script tag using the `file://` designation.
 For example, the following lines will inject four JavaScript files into all pages of the app-relative directory: